 what is sart?

-Southern Connecticut State University's Sexual Assault Resource Team (SART) is designed to provide a collaborative victim-centered team response to sexual misconduct (sexual harassment, sexual assault, domestic violence, dating violence and stalking).
-The mission of SART is to provide services that ensure a transition from victim to survivor for every individual whose life is impacted by sexual misconduct.
-The SART members can provide a survivor with many supportive options including counseling, medical attention, judicial services, advocacy, law enforcement, referrals, and general information regarding sexual misconduct.
+Southern Connecticut State University's Sexual Assault Resource Team (SART) is designed to provide a collaborative victim-centered team response to sexual violence (sexual harassment, sexual assault, domestic violence, dating violence and stalking).
+The mission of SART is to provide services that ensure a transition from victim to survivor for every individual whose life is impacted by sexual violence.
+The SART members can provide a survivor with many supportive options including counseling, medical attention, judicial services, advocacy, law enforcement, referrals, and general information regarding sexual violence.

 Assistance with on-campus living arrangements, classes, work schedule and other accommodations following an incident will be provided to whatever extent possible and reasonable.